pilegard/cogfoundations/index.Rmd

 Cover photo by Alli Elder on Unsplash.

 #### Current version {-}
-Revisions since second edition: Section 7.2 Theories of Concept Representation expanded with additional paragraph about Causal Model Theory.
+Revisions since the second edition by Bill Pepe: Section 7.2 Theories of Concept Representation expanded with additional paragraph about Causal Model Theory.
 Section 7.4 Mental Models added, including overview of mental models and detailed discussion of theory of mind.
 Research focus box added to mental model section.

 Sources for new content:
-Theory of Mind by [Author names].
+Theory of Mind by Bertram Malle.
 (2019).
 In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology.
 Champaign, IL: DEF publishers.
 Retrieved from https://nobaproject.com/modules/theory-of-mind.
-Theory of Mind by [Author names] is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Theory of Mind by Bertram Malle is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 The following Wikipedia entries served as sources: Concept; Mental model; Theory of mind.
 Retrieved from http://www.en.wikipedia.org/
 Wikipedia text is licensed under the Creative Commons Attribution-ShareAlike License.